gokuzhan/hbm-svc/docs/API_STATUS.md

 ## 🎯 Summary

 The HBM Service API infrastructure is now **complete and production-ready**.
-All core foundational requirements have been implemented, tested, and documented.
+All core foundational requirements have been implemented, tested, and documented, including a unified authentication system for both web and mobile clients.

 ## ✅ Completed Features